adidas/api-guidelines/guides/complete-api-development.md

     1. [Embed Apiary documentation](https://help.apiary.io/tools/embed/#apiary-embed-api-reference) on the newly created API Page

-    1. Revisit the API documentation access policy / authorization
+    1. Revisit the API documentation access policy/authorization

 1. **Use the API**

-   > This step can be done at the same time as "Develop the API" thank to Apiary hosted Mock, Inspector and Documentation.
+   > This step can be done at the same time as "Develop the API" thank Apiary hosted Mock, Inspector, and Documentation.

   1. Read API documentation at Apiary